 ALTER SYSTEM SET ob_enable_java_env = true;For more information, see ob_enable_java_env.

-Set the Java home directory on the OBServer node where the current OBServer is running.
+Set the Java home directory on the node where the current OBServer is running.

 Note

-The path is obtained from the OpenJDK Java installation path.
+This path is obtained from the installation path of OpenJDK.

 Here is an example: